Key Takeaway

 Can I eat comfort foods in moderation on GLP-1?

 Yes.
-The goal is not to eliminate all comfort foods.
-It is to change your relationship with them.
+The goal isn't to eliminate all comfort foods.
+It's to change your relationship with them.
 Enjoying a small portion of a favorite food mindfully and intentionally is very different from consuming a large quantity unconsciously to numb an emotion.
 GLP-1 medication can actually help with this distinction by reducing the compulsive quality of eating.

 How do I tell my family I am working on emotional eating?